 - Quarantine the fish for at least four weeks and observe,

-- Regular water changes and maintaining water at an alkaline level and pH 7.5-8.5.
+- Regular water changes and maintaining water at an alkaline level and pH of 7.5-8.5.

 The ‘ Mycobacterium Marinum’ is a bacteria that causes Tuberculosis in fish.
-It is a highly contagious disease that can be passed onto other fishes, animals, and even humans.
+It is a highly contagious disease that can pass on to other fish, animals, and even humans.
 Therefore, immediate action is required.
 To know whether your Guppy has scoliosis (bent spine syndrome) or TB, compare other symptoms of TB as: